Conquest of Sylhet: Conquest of Gour

-Nasiruddin then returned to Bengal where he heard of the arrival of the famous saint Shah Jalal, as well as his companions who at this point numbered around 360.
-Shah Jalal was famed for his strong physique and tall stature, and the army decided to spend a night in his company.
-A much larger army was made, and this new and improved army travelled to Sylhet via Cumilla and Habiganj.
-The army was then guided through Sylhet once again by Ghazi Burhanuddin, ultimately arriving at the banks of the Barak River.
-They set their camp on top of a small hillock, northwest of the Kangsa-Nisudhana temple.
-From here the third battle was fought between Gour Govinda and the combined armies of Shah Jalal and Syed Nasiruddin, with the latter forces ultimately claiming victory.
-Shah Jalal called out the adhan as the time for salah approached and the army were able to destroy Govinda's 7-storey Gorduar palace.
+Nasiruddin very happy.
+They returned to Bengal where they heard that Govinda and his army blocked the crossing of the river Borak (present Surma river) before arrival of the famous saint Shah Jalal, as well as his companions who at this point numbered around 360.
+There were no boats available to cross the river.
+Also the river bank was spread over with rice as Govinda knew that Muslims don't walking over any food.
+Shah Jalal was a pair of pigeon by another Indian saint Nizam Uddin Awliya as a gift.
+Shaj Jalal asked his region to clear out a way to the river by eating the rice spread in the river bank.
+Once the pigeon eat the rice and made way to the river, he put his prayers mat over the water and asked everyone to hold hands each other with him and close their eyes.
+Shahjalal was famed for his strong miracles and extra ordinary knowledge.
+He crossed the river along with his companions.
+When Govinda saw the miracles of Shahjalal, he ran away with his family!
+It's their third time war against Govinda and Shah Jalal won the battle without any loss.
+He called out for the adhan as the time for salah approached and the sound of Adhan destroy Govinda's 7-storey Gorduar palace.
+His army was lost against Shahjalal and his companions.
 After hearing that his commander Mona Rai was killed, Govinda was forced to retreat and Srihatta was brought under Muslim control.
 According to tradition, another disciple of Shah Jalal, Shah Chashni Pir at this point compared the soil in Srihatta with that which was previously given by Ahmad Kabir, finding them to be identical.
 In any case, following the battle, Shah Jalal along with his followers permanently settled in Sylhet.

 Govinda retreated with his family to Harong Hurong cave in Mulnicherra.
 He then went to the shrine of Grivakali, where he left his aunt, Apurna, and his cousin Garuda and cousin-in-law Shantipriya (or Shantirani) in the care of the priest.
 Following this, he took his wife, Hiravati, and son, Nirvana, with him to Kamrup.